 Date: Location:

 Competition: Host Club:

 Level: Age Category:

 Competition Organization:

-Did the host club provide the necessary voluntee ers and supplies?
+nteers and supplies?
 If not, what was missing?

-Were there any issues with equipment specificati ions?
+Were there any issues with equipment specifi ications?
 If so, please explain.

-Please comment on the overall organization of the ne competition.
+Please comment on the overall organization of of the competition.
 Is there anything that could be improved?

-Application of the CPP and/or FIG Code: Please list notable moves and combinations perfethe competition on each event: formed and any questions or concerns raised by coaches and/or other judges during
+Application of the CCP and/or FIG Cod Please list notable moves and combinations p the competition on each event: le: performed and any questions or concerns raised by coaches and/or other judges during

 Vault

 Bars

 Beam

 Floor

 Video Review

 Please list information regarding inquiries and protests here.
 Please indicate whether or not video review was performed and if not, why.

 Behavior during the Competition:

 Please list any areas of concern with coaches' or judges' behavior on the floor.

 Competition Chief Judge:

+Signature:

-Alberta Judges Handbook 2022-2023
+Alberta Judges Handbook 2024-2025